 I set deadlines to help keep you on track with assignments and the overall course load.
 I also set them to allow your peers and me to give you feedback in a timely manner.
 Deadlines should not be a source of undue stress.
 If you need a deadline extension, ask.
 "Dr. JLD, I am not going to meet the deadline.
 May I have an extension?
 I will submit by X date" is a perfectly acceptable way to frame the request.
-Late work will be accepted until the next assignment is due (e.g.: the first reflection journal is due 9/19.
-The next major deliverable (the team launch) is due 10/3.
-So you have until 10/3 to submit the journal entry).
+Late work will be accepted until the next assignment is due (e.g.: the team launch is due 2/8.
+The next major deliverable (process journal entry) is due 2/15.
+So you have until 2/14 to submit the team launch).
 Again, you do not need to tell me why, but you are welcome to do so.
 If possible, just notify me before the deadline, not after, in order to help ensure fairness and academic integrity.